ML4SCI/DeepLense/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/README.md

 The Lensiformer architecture, developed as part of the international **Google Summer of Code** program in collaboration with **Machine Learning for Science (ML4SCI)**, serves as a transformer specifically designed for studies in relativistic gravitational lensing.

+We also have a [Medium Blog](https://medium.com/@lucas.jose.veloso.de.souza/lensiformer-a-relativistic-physics-informed-vision-transformer-architecture-for-dark-matter-a119f6d0dc0d) about the research.

 # Problem Description

 The identification of dark matter through the analysis of dark matter halos using strong gravitational lensing is a promising approach in cosmology.
 However, due to the limited available data, simulations trained on machine learning models offer a potential solution.